eclipse-archived/codewind-docs/docs/_documentations/che-installinfo.md

 ## Installing Che with chectl

-Codewind requires Eclipse Che to be installed with HTTPS in order to function properly.
-The following section, `Installing Che` will cover setting up Eclipse Che with TLS certificates.
+Install Eclipse Che with HTTPS so that Codewind functions properly.
+See the [Installing Che](#installing-che) section to set up Eclipse Che with TLS certificates.

 ### Installing Che
 The fastest way to install Eclipse Che for Codewind is to use the `chectl` CLI.
 To install the `chectl` CLI tool, see [Installing the chectl management tool](https://www.eclipse.org/che/docs/che-7/installing-the-chectl-management-tool/).

-After you install `chectl`, download the [codewind-checluster.yaml](https://raw.githubusercontent.com/eclipse/codewind-che-plugin/0.10.0/setup/install_che/che-operator/codewind-checluster.yaml) file
+After you install `chectl`, download the [codewind-checluster.yaml](https://raw.githubusercontent.com/eclipse/codewind-che-plugin/0.10.0/setup/install_che/che-operator/codewind-checluster.yaml) file.
  - You can modify this file, but leave the `spec.server.cheWorkspaceClusterRole` field set to `eclipse-codewind` and the `spec.storage.preCreateSubPaths` field set to `true`.

 **Installing on OpenShift:**

 Eclipse Che on OpenShift makes use of the router's existing certificates.
-Run the following command to install Che on OpenShift with Chectl:
+Run the following command to install Che on OpenShift with `chectl`:
    ```
    $ chectl server:start --platform=openshift --installer=operator --che-operator-cr-yaml=codewind-checluster.yaml --che-operator-image=quay.io/eclipse/che-operator:7.9.0
    ```